Bill Elliott: The 1988 Winston Cup Championship Season

-In 1988, Elliott had one of the greatest seasons of his career when his captured his first and only Winston Cup Championship in NASCAR.
-In 29 races, Elliott won another six races, won another six poles, had a string of 16 consecutive Top 10 finishes, and did not have a race where he finished outside the Top 20.
+In 1988, Elliott had one of the greatest seasons of his career when he captured his first and only Winston Cup Championship in NASCAR.
+In 29 races, Elliott won another six races, won another six poles, had a string of sixteen consecutive top-ten finishes, and did not have a race where he finished outside the top-twenty.

-His first win of the season was at Bristol, where he was spun out by Geoff Bodine late in the race, but after pitting made his way back in the final 4 laps and won the race.
+His first win of the season was at Bristol, where he was spun out by Geoff Bodine late in the race, but after pitting made his way back in the final four laps and won the race.
 Elliott won his second race of the season at Dover, leading 203 of 500 laps.
-In the June race at Pocono, Elliott finished 10th and would begin a string of 16 consecutive finishes inside the Top 10.
+In the June race at Pocono, Elliott finished 10th and would begin a string of 16 consecutive finishes inside the top-ten.
 During that run, Elliott finished runner-up in the first Michigan race, then won back-to-back races in the summer, the first one being his first Pepsi Firecracker 400 win at Daytona, followed by the July race at Pocono.
 After back-to-back 3rd place finishes at Watkins Glen and Michigan, Elliott overtook the points lead for the first time in the season with a 2nd place finish in the second race at Bristol.
 Elliott followed up taking the points lead after Bristol, by winning two of the next three races, both in dominating fashion; the first being his second Southern 500 victory at Darlington leading 154 of 367 laps, and then leading 392 of 500 laps completing the season sweep at Dover.